trevor-inflection/deepteam/docs/blog/placeholder.md

 The attack prompts were passed to Gemini 2.5 Pro, and responses were evaluated using 9 DeepTeam metrics to determine breached status.

 ## Quantitative Analysis
+Here we break down Gemini 2.5 Pro's performance against various vulnerability classes and analyze the impact of few-shot prompting on breach rates.

 ![Vulnerability Bypass Landscape](./images/image_1.png)